-Uranium dioxide (19.75% UO2) fuel of volume density $10.6g/cm^3$ is the proposed LEU fuel material selected to perform this core conversion study for NIRR-1 with Zircaloy-4 as the cladding material.
-Zircaloy-4 has a density of $6.56g/cm^2$ with a natural Zirconium of 98.23 weight percent (w/o) (Salawu, 2012).
-The geometry, dimensions and material composition of other reactor components in the proposed LEU core will be the same as in the HEU core except a decrease in the fuel cell radius caused by a reduction in the number of fuel pins in the core of
+Uranium dioxide (19.75% UO2) fuel of volume density 10.6g/cm is the proposed LEU fuel material selected to perform this the core conversion study for NIRR-1 with Zircaloy-4 as the cladding material.
+Zircaloy-4 has a density of 6.56g/cm with a natural Zirconium of 98.23 weight percent (w/o) (Salawu, 2012).
+The geometry, dimensions and material composition of other reactor components in the proposed LEU core will be the same as in the HEU core except a decrease in the fuel cell radius caused by a reduction in the number of fuel pins in the core of NIRR-1.

-NIRR-1.
 There are approximate 200 active fuel rods of LEU fuel materials (19.75% UO2) in the proposed LEU core for NIRR-1.
-The three (3) aluminum dummy pins and four (4)aluminium tie rods in the HEU core were replaced by Zircaloy-4 material of the same dimensions.
-The active fuel length, active fuel diameter and fuel cell diameter are 23.0cm, 0.43cm and 1.632cm respectively (figure 1.0).
-The uranium in the active fuel region (indicated with red colour) of the LEU fuel material in figure 1.0 is enriched to 19.75% U-235 with each fuel rod containing 6.162g of U-235.
+There is proposed that three (3) aluminum dummy pins and four (4) aluminium tie rods in the HEU core were be replaced by Zircaloy-4 material of the same dimensions.
+The proposed values for the active fuel length, active fuel diameter and fuel cell diameter are 23.0cm, 0.43cm and 1.632cm respectively (figure 1).
+The uranium in the active fuel region (indicated with in red colour of his figure) of the LEU fuel material in figure 1.0 is enriched to (19.75% U-235) with each fuel rod containing 6.162g of U-235.